Career and Technical Education (CTE) Program

 How might this class influence your career choice?

-“Choosing this as a career allows you to meet people who have the same passion and desires, while making a difference for everyone around you to see.”
+“Choosing this as a career allows you to meet people who have the same passions and desires, while making a difference for everyone around you to see.”

 Gary LaPine